Fortnite, Minecraft, Second Life: will meetings all be in video games soon?

 Artist and author Viviane Schwarz probably had no idea when she published this tweet on May 16, 2020, that she would create such a buzz: her post quickly garnered hundreds of comments and more than 100,000 likes.
 That’s because, as gamers know, Red Dead Redemption is a multiplayer adventure video game set in the Wild West.
 As we were still on lockdown when she posted her tweet, the idea of meeting up with colleagues in a video game appealed to many internet users: “It’s the best thing I’ve ever read on Twitter,” “On Monday, I’m buying Red Dead Redemption for my entire team,” were just some of the comments.

-This tweet may seem more likely to make you smile than to revolutionise the world of work, but it poses a real question: now that working from home has become more common, could we meet and communicate with our colleagues in virtual companies in future?
+This tweet may seem more likely to make you smile than to revolutionize the world of work, but it poses a real question: now that working from home has become more common, could we meet and communicate with our colleagues in virtual companies in the future?
 Second Life, Minecraft, Fortnite, Animal Crossing, Red Dead Redemption, World of Warcraft––is it really absurd to think that one day these games could hold our meeting rooms?
 To find out, we’ve been investigating and experimenting.

 The origins: the success of Second Life

-Everything changed during lockdown when events were held inside video games.
+Everything changed during the lockdown when events were held inside video games.
 Travis Scott gave a psychedelic concert on Fortnite, an online shooting game where the goal is to be among the last survivors of a batch of 100 players.
-Fashion brands such as Valentino, Marc Jacobs and Gemo organised shows in the child-like and innocent universe of Animal Crossing, a game where the player moves to an island inhabited by animals.
+Fashion brands such as Valentino, Marc Jacobs, and Gemo organized shows in the child-like and innocent universe of Animal Crossing, a game where the player moves to an island inhabited by animals.
 The professional world has not ignored the trend either.
 At least one Japanese company has held a meeting in Animal Crossing.
 Innovative?
 Not really!
 The desire to move professional life into video games isn’t new.

 In the 2000s, Second Life (SL) was considered a technological gem.
-The concept is simple: it provides an infinite, 3D world in which everyone can create their own avatar, interact with other players, and even buy goods such as furniture, clothes or coffee.
+The concept is simple: it provides an infinite, 3D world in which everyone can create their own avatar, interact with other players, and even buy goods such as furniture, clothes, or coffee.
 Yes, for real, with real money.
 It is the ultimate metaverse: a virtual world where users can interact freely with other users and businesses.

 Second Life quickly benefited from strong coverage in the media and a buzz built up around the product.
-It was going to revolutionise our professional and personal lives, according to articles published at the time.
+It was going to revolutionize our professional and personal lives, according to articles published at the time.
 So it didn’t take long before companies decided to invest in the game in the hopes of getting ahead of the curve.
 In 2010, IBM even created its own virtual space there.
 At that time, 6,000 employees from the multinational already had their own avatars in the metaverse.
 So what did IBM hope to achieve?
-To be able to secure certain company data, promote knowledge-sharing between employees, facilitate training and organise international events at a lower cost.
+To be able to secure certain company data, promote knowledge-sharing between employees, facilitate training, and organize international events at a lower cost.

 But the “miracle” game did not achieve the expected heights of success and little by little the media lost interest.
 The wind left its sails and companies deserted it.
 Now 17 years after its creation, you can still find a handful of loyal followers.
 To be frank, they are often looking for partners for online sex games as the sex industry is very present in Second Life.
 (There’s nothing very corporate in that, is there?)

-The virtual world continued quietly for a decade until lockdown happened and usage began to surge.
+The virtual world continued quietly for a decade until the lockdown happened and usage began to surge.
 Video games have been downloaded and played in record numbers during the pandemic.
 Are gamers working remotely in these spaces?
 Probably.
 “Obviously there are lots of great tools, like Zoom, or Skype, or Google Hangouts,” said Ebbe Altberg, the chief executive of Linden Lab, the game’s publisher, in a recent interview with Skift, “but we provide a way for people to be more immersed in the experience, and to be able to create environments that make meetings, or events, of all kinds more interesting than just looking at people’s faces from webcams.”
 So, is this a sign that the corporate world is interested in gaming again?
 And is it ready to take full advantage of its possibilities?

 IBM on Second Life